fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [ciotlosm/lovelace-thermostat-dark-card](https://github.com/ciotlosm/lovelace-thermostat-dark-card) - 🌡 Thermostat card with a round and black feel to it
 - [Disane87/docudigger](https://github.com/Disane87/docudigger) - Website scraper for getting invoices automagically as pdf (useful for taxes or DMS)
 - [akuse-app/akuse](https://github.com/akuse-app/akuse) - 🌸 Simple and easy to use anime streaming desktop app without ads.
 - [dyc3/opentogethertube](https://github.com/dyc3/opentogethertube) - Watch videos with your friends.
 The spiritual successor to TogetherTube, preserving the spirit of it's simple to use interface, while improving it's look, feel, and reliability.